Jumpaku/goxe/docs/xtracego.md

 ### Arguments

-0. `[<package:string>]...`
+0. `<package:string>`
-  Path to a local directory of the main package or paths to source files in the package to be rewritten.
+  Path to a local directory of the main package to be rewritten.